leclubme/leclubme.github.io/_posts/2018-05-05-digital-marketer.md

 enabling shoppers to quickly find and order what they need, while being confident that they get a great offer.
 We aim at combining the largest product selection with tools to make personalized choice hassle-free, safe and fast.

-As a startup, we fully embrace remote work and puts people over processes.
+As a startup, we fully embrace remote work and put people over processes.
 Our MVP is currently in a private beta.

 ### What you'll be doing 🚀